-6.12 FARM WINERY / FARM BREWERY
+6.12 FARM BREWERY / FARM WINERY / FARM DISTILLERY

-This Section is intended to establish standards relative to a farm winery or farm brewery as an accessory use to a farm in order to allow for diversity and sustainability of agricultural uses and to preserve farm activity.
+This Section is intended to establish standards relative to a farm brewery, farm winery, and/or farm distillery as an accessory use to a farm in order to allow for diversity and sustainability of agricultural uses and to preserve farm activity.

-- 1. A farm winery or farm brewery shall be located on a lot or lots having: - a.
+- 1. A farm brewery, farm winery or farm distillery shall be located on a lot or lots having: - a.
 A minimum aggregate area of five (5) acres under single ownership and management, and - b.
 A minimum road frontage of 175 feet. - 2.
-A farm winery shall be accessory to a vineyard growing grapes and such grapes shall be used for the production of wine. - 3.
-A farm brewery shall be accessory to the growing of beer ingredient(s) and such ingredients shall be used for the production of beer. - 4.
-All winery/brewery activities associated with the manufacture, storage, bottling, production, distribution or sale of wine and spirits shall be in accordance with all State and Federal laws or regulations governing such activities.
+A farm brewery shall be accessory to the growing of beer ingredient(s) and such ingredient(s) shall be used for the production of beer in accordance with a manufacturer permit for a farm brewery in accordance with State law (CGS Section 30-16 (f)). - 3.
+A farm winery shall be accessory to a vineyard growing grapes and such grapes shall be used for the production of wine in accordance with a manufacturer permit for a farm winery in accordance with State law (CGS Section 30-16 (e)). - 4.
+A farm distillery shall be accessory to the growing of the principal ingredient used for the production of distilled spirits in accordance with a manufacturer permit for a farm distillery in accordance with State law (CGS Section 30-16 (i)). - 5.
+All brewery / winery / distillery activities associated with the manufacture, storage, bottling, production, distribution or sale of beer, wine, and/or spirits shall be in accordance with all State and Federal laws or regulations governing such activities.